Auto-Sleepers

-Auto-Sleepers (also spelt as Auto-sleeper)English manufacturer of campervan motorhomes, based in Willersey a small village near Broadway, Worcestershire.
+Auto-Sleepers Group Limited, trading as Auto-Sleepers (also Auto-sleeper), is an English manufacturer of campervan motorhomes, based in Willersey, a small village near Broadway, Worcestershire.

 History

 In 1961, the Trevelyan family and their two young sons, built their own motorhome based on a Morris Commercial J2 van, which they took on holiday to the South of France.
 On return they converted an Austin van, which attracted five orders from Henlys in Bristol.
 Going into business with local builder Bob Halling, the first retail products were produced.

 Auto-Sleepers core product developed through the adoption of the successful monocoque body, a two-piece clamshell glass-fibre unit which gave the living unit strength and a lack of edge joints, which on a traditional sandwich construction produce a weaker body which is prone to leaking.